lindsaykwardell/juralen/README.md

 - Hotseat Mode - Two players take turns using the same computer to play.
 Turns pass between each player.
 - Online Mode - Two players play across the Internet.
 When "Pass Turn" is clicked, the game gives control to the other player.
 Currently this is functional, but very limited.
 Online play currently is open to anyone, but will eventually require authentication.
+- Vs AI Mode - Play 1v1 against a computer opponent.
+Still in development, and a bit buggy (may freeze without error).
 - LAN Mode (to come) - Two players play over a local network.
 This will require download of the Desktop version of the game (to come).

 - 2-Player: Each player is started in a corner.